 - need-based state assistance benefits

-To derive your countable income, the SSA will deduct income items that don’t count for SSI from your total income.
-In general, the higher your countable income, the lesser your SSI benefit will be.
+In general, the higher your countable income and resources is, the lesser your SSI benefit will be.

 How to Apply for SSI in Florida

-There are three ways to apply for SSI benefits: online, by phone or in-person.
+There are three ways to apply for SSI benefits in Florida: online, by phone or in-person.

 Online application, however, is available only for those who are: